du-lab/ADAP-compound-DB/MANUAL_TESTING_GUIDE.md

-**Guide for testing adap-kdb on docker**
+**Guide for testing adap-kdb running on docker**

 Prerequisites: have docker installed and running
-1. Download artifact from pipeline once it's passed
+1. Download artifact from the gitlab pipeline once it's passed
-2. In the same directory where the image is downloaded, run "unzip adap-kdb-img.zip"
-3. Run "docker load -i adap-kdb-img.tar"
-4. Run "docker run --name [container name] -p 8080:8080 adap-kdb-img".
+2. Extract the file.
+3. In the extracted folder, open terminal and run ./test_script.sh
-5. Open http://localhost:8080/ in the browser.
+4. Open http://localhost:8080/ in the browser.